-The framework is intended to provide the essential security guidelines and requirements that should be considered by IoT vendors and service providers.
-These guidelines bring together the most effective IoT security considerations in the field, which are applicable and do comply with the regulations and security requirements of the IoT market of the ARE.
+The objective of this framework is to offer fundamental security directives and requirements for consideration by IoT vendors and service providers.
+These guidelines merge the most potent considerations for IoT security within the domain, aligning with and adhering to the regulations and security stipulations of the IoT market in the Arab Republic of Egypt.